 Hyun Bin plays the stoical hero who is a very skilled fighter, but also a pianist.
 He is considered very good looking and attracts a lot of attention.
 Also been in many series and won lots of awards.

-Ji-hye Seo plays the rejected fiancee that later falls for a bad guy and convert him a little.
+Ji-hye Seo plays the rejected fiancee that later falls for a bad guy and converts him a little.
 She is probably the best looking of the women in the movie.

 Jung-hyun Seo played a good looking con man who in the end did the right thing.